AmilcarArmmand/CS_Library_Nuc_Project/docs/srs.md

 ### 4.1 Core Features

-- Touchscreen Kiosk Interface - Responsive, intuitive interface designed for quick transactions with large touch targets and clear visual feedback.
+- Touchscreen Kiosk Interface - Touch-optimized UI with larger touch targets designed to allow a complete checkout in 4 or fewer taps.

-- Student ID Authentication - Barcode scanning of student ID cards for instant student identification without manual input.
+- Student ID Authentication - Hardware-level barcode scaning of student ID cards that processes and queries the database.

-- Barcode Book Scanning - Quick ISBN scanning for checkout/return with automatic metadata retrieval, using the same scanner as student authentication.
+- Barcode Book Scanning - ISBN scanning integration that reads an retrieves database metadata with each scan

 - Real-time Inventory Management - Instant status updates showing book availability, checkout history, and due dates.